 - Step 1.
-SD1 connect to usb port and reset it by pressing Factory Reset Button. - Step 2.
+Turn on SD1 and reset it by pressing Factory Reset Button. - Step 2.
 Press the Pairing Button of SD1 for 2 seconds until Mode LED blinks 3 times every 3 seconds.
 Keep the power ON. - Step 3.
 Users can discover and connect to SD1 by using the software or user interface of other Bluetooth device that they want to connect from. - Step 4.
 When they are connected, the Connect LED of SD1 blinks every 1 second. - Step 5.
-SD1 disconnect to usb port and connect to usb port.
-Mode LED blinks twice in green every 3 seconds. - Step 6.
+Turn off and on.
+Mode LED blinks twice in green every 3 seconds.

+Step 6.
 Now SD1 is waiting for a connection from the last connected Bluetooth device.
 The last connected Bluetooth device can connect to SD1.